ronny1020/condition-switch/README.md

 ### Using Functions

 You can also use functions for conditions and values to delay their evaluation until they are needed.
-Please use function when there is performance concern or the return type is function.
+Please use a function when there is a performance concern or the return type is a function.

 ```ts
 const result = condSwitch(